-Reader’s No-Hold-back’s Comment on Our Story titled: Peugeot Supports Meals on Wheels Extreme Ride for Hunger Cycle Tour
+Reader’s Comment on Our Story titled: Peugeot Supports Meals on Wheels Extreme Ride for Hunger Cycle Tour

 I think this all boils down to being “offended by the ideas of the tax (to use your word, which I think it appropriate here).
 And that is perhaps where our views differ.